COM498/Fall2019/README.md

 The MSSql Container, NodeJS Container, and Web Server Container should now be running in detached mode.
 You should be able to see this by running `docker ps`.

 You can stop the containers by running `docker-compose down` and likewise `docker-compose up -d` to restart in the repository's root directory.
+Keep in mind though that this restarts the build process so your database will be wiped clean.

 <h3>Troubleshooting</h3>